goschtl/zope/zope2book/trunk/source/VirtualHosting.rst

 unique ID a "site-relative" path, rather than their full physical path;  otherwise, the object will be findable when using the site without virtual hosting, but not with, or vice versa.

-In the CMF, the 'portal_catalog' tool does not (yet, as of 1.5 beta), do the right thing here when indexing content.
-Plone (?) has a CMFCatalogPathAware class (sp?) which you can use in place of the stock CMF's CMFCatalogAware base class to help with this issue.

 "Inside-Out" Virtual Hosting
 ----------------------------